RakhithJK/dbeaver-dbeaver-wiki/AWS-Credentials.md

 ### AWS Profiles

 Similar to default credentials but you can also choose which credentials profile you want to use.
-The official AWS instructions can be found at [crednetials config files](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html).
+The official AWS instructions can be found at [credentials config files](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html).

 ### [[Single Sign On|AWS-SSO]]

 If your AWS account has a configured SSO portal, you can use a web-based SSO authorization.
 SSO support can be enabled for Default and Profile-based AWS authorization types.
 You need to turn on the "Enable SSO" option.

+### AWS Secrets Manager
+If you have a configured AWS Secret you can use it to access you database.
+Secrets can be used for a RDS databases and Redshift.
+Instructions on how to create AWS Secret can be found [here](https://docs.aws.amazon.com/secretsmanager/latest/userguide/).
+Password field is required.
+#### Note
+Secret needs to be in the same region as the database.